slcoplin/EV-Cleaning/README.md

 do analysis on all or some charging sessions in a directory.
 Charging sessions can be in '.txt' or '.pkl' file formats. </p>

-<h3>Excel</h3>
+<h3><span style='font-weight:normal'>Excel<o:p></o:p></span></h3>

+<p class=MsoNormal>An Excel spreadsheet is provided to see a selection of
+pre-made charts and PivotTables for your data.
+Each sheet in the template has multiple charts.
+Zoom out or scroll right and down to see more charts.
+PivotTables and PivotCharts can be easily changed to visualize or find anything.</p>

 <p class=MsoNormal>The results from 'directory_cleaner' can be exported to an
 Excel file.
-A template is provided to copy and paste the output into the 'Data' tab of the template.
-Then, go to a PivotTable in a different sheet and &quot;Refresh All&quot; in the PivotTable&gt;Analyze&gt;Data section, to see a selection of pre-made charts from the PivotTables for your data.
-PivotTables and PivotCharts can be easily changed to visualize anything.</p>
+Then, copy and paste the output of 'directory_cleaner' into the 'Data' tab of the pre-made Excel sheet.
+Go to a PivotTable and select &quot;Refresh All&quot; in the PivotTable&gt;Analyze&gt;Data section. </p>

+<p class=MsoNormal>Caltech data from 2017 to March 2018 is currently inserted.<o:p></o:p></p>

 <h2>Profile Visualization</h2>